 ✪Deep Winter or Deep Autumn

 ✪Clear Winter or Clear Spring

 Essentially, each of the original 4 seasons were split into 3 more defined and more accurate seasons in the 12 season system.

-Later systems utilized another aspect that really wasn't included in the 12 season system.
-I will talk about it further in the 16 season system.
+Later systems utilized another aspect that really wasn't included in the 12-season color system.
+I will talk about it further as we talk about how it evolved over time.